Is Taroko Gorge Open? What to Know for Visiting in 2026

 Mt.
 Qilai is one of the hikes that has reopened in Taroko NP, but it is nowhere near Taroko Gorge

 Not long after the Hualien earthquake, some hikes in Taroko National Park reopened.
-But these hikes are all in Hehuanshan area of the national park, NOT in Taroko Gorge.
+But these hikes were all in Hehuanshan area of the national park, NOT in Taroko Gorge.
 The national park is quite large, and Taroko Gorge is only one small part of it.

-What about Qixingtan, Highway 9, and the Qingshui Cliffs?
+What about Qixingtan and the Qingshui Cliffs?

 A pebble beach in Hualien called Qixingtan with a purplish cloudy sky